sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 registration ID MUST be a RFC 3986 URI.
 The scope SHOULD be the scope of an organization.
 In a given scope, the registration id MUST be used consistently for CoSWID tag production.

-- role (index 33): The relationship(s) between this organization and this tag or the referenced software component.
-The role of an entity MAY include any role value, but the pre-defined roles include: "aggregator", "distributor", "licensor", "software-creator", and "tag-creator".
+- role (index 33): The relationship(s) between the entity, and this tag or the referenced software component.
+The role of an entity MAY include any role value; however, the following initial pre-defined roles are provided: "aggregator", "distributor", "licensor", "software-creator", and "tag-creator".
 All pre-defined role index and text values are defined in the IANA "SWID/CoSWID Entity Role Values" registry {{indexed-entity-role}}.
 Use of index values instead of text for these pre-defined roles allows a CoSWID to be more concise.

   An entity item MUST be provided with the role of "tag-creator" for every CoSWID tag.
 This indicates the organization that created the CoSWID tag.